tikismoke/domogik-pi2-sd-image/README.md

 User/password for ssh:
 pi/raspberry

-User domoweb as domopass as password
+User domoweb as password *domopass*

 ##Change to make to accord your installation: